-Review of the Album Violence by Dutch Thrash Metal Band Grindpad
+Review of the Debut Album of the Dutch Thrash Metal Band Grindpad

 About the Band Grindpad and the Style of Their Debut Album